Rbfinch/grepq/README.md

 Specifying the `-c` option to the `tune`or `summarise` command will output the matched substrings and their frequencies, ranked from highest to lowest.

 When the patterns file is given in JSON format, then specifying the `-c`, `--names`, `--json-matches` and `--variants` options to the `tune` or `summarise` command will output the matched pattern variants and their corresponding counts in JSON format to a file called `matches.json`, allowing named regex sets, named regex patterns, and named and unnamed variants.
-See `examples/16S-iupac.json` for an example of a JSON pattern file and `examples/matches.json` for an example of the output of the `tune` command in JSON format.
+See `examples/16S-iupac.json` for an example of a JSON pattern file and `examples/matches.json` for an example of the output of the `tune` or `summarise` command in JSON format.

 ```bash
 # For each matched pattern in a search of no more than 20000 matches of a gzip-compressed FASTQ file, print the pattern and the number of matches to a JSON file called matches.json, and include the top three most frequent variants of each pattern, and their respective counts